 Sometimes it is easier to give advice than to follow it.
 This includes your own hard-earned advice that you know, deep down, is correct.
 Emotions, especially in the horse world, can open a very big, very expensive, can of worms.

-This is exactly what happened to us when we recently decided to buy a horse for my son.
+This is exactly what happened to us when we recently decided to buy a horse for my son a couple months ago.

 Makes sense right?